Article first published September 2014, updated March 2019

-Earlier this month, Gmail made a widely publicized announcement about the unsubscribe button which now appears in the header of your email marketing campaigns.
+In September of 2014, Gmail made a widely publicized announcement about the unsubscribe button, which now appears in the header of your email marketing campaigns.

-But hype aside, what does the unsubscribe button really mean for marketers like you?
+But what does the unsubscribe button really mean for marketers like you?
 And how do you best address it in your email marketing strategy?

 The evolution of the Unsubscribe button

-The unsubscribe button has actually been offered by Gmail since 2009, but instead of being included in the main header was only offered when someone clicked the ‘Report Spam’ button.
+The unsubscribe button has actually been offered by Gmail since 2009 but, instead of being included in the main header, it was only offered when someone clicked the “Report Spam” button.

-Then, in February this year Google quietly rolled out an update that put the unsubscribe button directly in the header of the email.
+Then, in February of 2014, Google quietly rolled out an update that put the unsubscribe button directly in the header of the email.
 However, it was only a Beta release at this stage and was only available to a select number of users.

-Finally, at the beginning of August Google rolled it out to all users and announced it on the Gmail blog.
+Finally, at the beginning of August, Google offered it to all users and announced it on the Gmail blog.
 With this release, the unsubscribe button now sits at the top of all emails that contain an unsubscribe link somewhere within the email.

 Has the new unsubscribe button actually increased unsubscribe rates?